 The Argonauts by Maggie Nelson

 The Argonauts is a love story, of sorts, a memoir of Nelson’s relationship with artist Harry Dodge, but it’s also an exploration of gender identity, queer theory, and the modern family unit.
 When it was first published, it was fresh, fierce, and barrier-breaking.
 Now, it’s become a contemporary classic of the queer literature canon, embedded in our understanding of the heteronormative pressures on relationships and families, and surely a future classic book in its own right.
+Read my full review of The Argonauts here.

 My Year Of Rest And Relaxation by Ottessa Moshfegh